Stockholm university

 Athena

 Places in each group are limited.
-Log on to Athena, go into "Plans" and you will find the group selection under "General course material and information">"schedule and group selection".
+Log on to Athena, go into "Plans" and you will find the group selection and information under "General course material and information">"schedule and group selection".

 Applying within your program